oliverwach/oliverwach.github.io/_pages/about.md

 ---
 permalink: /
-title: "O W - Postdoctoral Researcher"
+title: "Oliver B. Wach - Postdoctoral Researcher"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am a postdoctoral researcher at the University of Mannheim.
-I am an applied economist working at the intersection of economic history, development economics, and political economy.
+I am a postdoctoral researcher at the University of Mannheim, specializing in applied economics at the intersection of economic history, development economics, and political economy.
+My research explores the social and political impact of institutions, their origins, technological transformations, and conflict.

 I hold a PhD in Economics from Freie Universität Berlin and am a fellow of the Joachim Herz Foundation.